 As a side note, I’ve found if the penetrating cure is used the concrete will hold a polish as early as 18 days versus the 28 typically required.
 I’m regularly asked why we have to wait the full 28 days before polishing.
-The answer is because the slab is still curing and blowing a lot of moisture, any polishing will look good at the time of installation, but the gloss disappears within a few days as it is attacked by moisture and dissolved minerals coming out of the concrete.
+The answer is because the slab is still curing and blowing a lot of moisture.
+Any polishing will look good at the time of installation.
+However, the gloss disappears within a few days as it is attacked by moisture and dissolved minerals coming out of the concrete.

 There are several good overlay manufacturers that make fantastic products.
 Taking these and adding the aggregate and sand per the manufacturer’s instructions, along with the diluted dye to get the tonal value of the base concrete colors to closely match, will provide the owner with an acceptable surface.

-The same materials can then be used anywhere that a polishable overlay needs to be used.
+You can then use the same materials anywhere that you need to use a polishable overlay.
 Typically, I see this at broken joints, large areas of delaminated concrete or where old walls were placed and there is a long line of spalls where the wall base was pulled out.
-The additional benefit of using a polishable overlay is that the surface will be dense and tight which allows for a good polish.
+The additional benefit of using a polishable overlay is that the surface will be dense and tight.
+This allows for a good polish.

 A better look

-Armed with these tips and tricks, I hope you can educate the owner, the general contractor and the concrete placement contractors on how to provide a better overall polished concrete finish.
+Armed with these tips and tricks, I hope you can educate the owner, the general contractor and the concrete placement contractors.
+Your knowledge on how to provide a better overall polished concrete finish will prove very helpful.

-In most cases, the owners are understanding when these issues are explained on the front end.
+In most cases, the owners are understanding when you explain these issues on the front end.
 The general contractor and the architect will be glad you were able to help get an appearance that the owner finds acceptable.